theMichaelB/OWS-StaticSiteGenerator/hugo/content/_index.md

     - |
       Open World Stories is a living, breathing world shaped by the collective imagination of its writers, one character, one interaction at a time.
     - |
-      Oakhaven is our first shared world.
+      Fableford is our first shared world.
 Nine characters have their day one stories written.
 Come and share in the journey to write day two and beyond.
     - |
       Become part of this unique experiment, connect with other writers, and witness the power of collaborative storytelling firsthand.
 This is the future of narrative.
   button_url: "#"  # Replace with your actual URL